 - Unusually for a live recording, because of the venue Elton and the band wore headphones just as they would have had they been tracking a traditional studio album.

 - Owing to fans recording off their home stereos and subsequently generating a high volume of bootlegs of the concert, the original 17-11-70 wasn’t so much “released” as it “escaped”.
-Listen to Elton explain more in the audio clip below.
+Listen to Elton explain more in this video on Facebook.

 A1 Take Me To The Pilot

 B1 Bad Side Of The Moon